top of page

 This successfully scares his predators off.

-The mouse is then stunned when he actually comes across a real-life gruffalo who, of course, also wants to eat the mouse.
+The mouse is then stunned when he actually meets a real-life gruffalo who, of course, also wants to eat the mouse.

 The mouse then tricks the gruffalo by telling him he can’t possibly eat him because the mouse is the most feared creature in the woods.

-The gruffalo doesn’t believe him but agrees to walk through the woods with him so the mouse can prove his claim.
+The gruffalo doesn’t believe him but agrees to walk through the woods with him so the mouse can prove that the other animals are scared of him.

-Each predator sees the gruffalo and flees, but the gruffalo thinks the predators are fleeing because of the mouse.
+Each predator sees the mouse with the gruffalo and flees, and the gruffalo thinks the predators are fleeing because of the mouse.

 The cunning mouse then gets the gruffalo to flee by claiming that his favorite food is gruffalo crumble.

 This is soap opera-level deception.
-And none of the characters’ thoughts or feelings are stated, so this all needs to be inferred.
+And none of the characters’ thoughts or feelings are stated in the book, so this all needs to be inferred.

 Complicated, right?!

-As speech-language pathologists, we know that kids with language challenges often have a very difficult time with social perspective-taking and pragmatic language (see this guest blog I wrote about pragmatic language and social communication), which makes reading comprehension and social comprehension really hard.
-Thus the blank faces when I used to read The Gruffalo with them!
+As speech-language pathologists, we know that kids with language challenges often have a difficult time with social perspective-taking and pragmatic language (see this guest blog I wrote about pragmatic language and social communication), which makes reading comprehension and social comprehension really hard.
+Thus, the blank faces when reading The Gruffalo with students!

 I've developed the StoryWhys book companion system so we can use books for speech therapy to help elementary students develop these skills.